vflame6/vflame6.github.io/_posts/2023-09-01-optimize-hash-cracking.md

 hashcat -m 0 -a 0 -r 123.rule hash.txt wordlist.txt
 ```

 There are some pre-build hashcat rules coming with hashcat's installation.
+They contain useful basic mutations for words in dictionary.
 In Kali you can find them in `/usr/share/hashcat/rules/`.
 Let's try to use one on one simple word `password`.

 ![Hashcat built-in rules example](/assets/tools/optimize-hash-cracking/hashcat_rules.png)